 The Sony CHF60 has already been added to this blog, and you can find the full text for the tape in the post: 1981 Sony CHF60 Audio Cassette.

-I did, however, think it was also worth adding this post for the 90 minute version, if only for the photo, which I initially posted to my Flickr account.
+I did, however, think it was also worth adding this post for the 90 minute version, if only for the photo.
 What a great encapsulation of the technology of 1980 this image is.